-The asset arising from the advance payment of Italian policyholder Italian tax obligations is expected to be recoverable either by deduction from tax withheld on behalf of policyholders, by offset against taxes payable to Italian revenue within a period of five years or by surrender to group companies after five years.
+The asset arising from the advance payment of Italian policyholder Italian tax obligations is expected to be recoverable either by deduction from tax withheld on behalf of policyholders, by offset against taxes payable to Italian revenue within a period of five years or by surrender to group companies after five years, or this unrecovered balance may be carried forwards within the asset to be recovered against the next payment that will fall due.
 A key judgement exercised by Directors is that it is appropriate to carry this asset at its full future recoverable value without impairment.